 On the 20th November I had a long conversation with the media journalist Emma Jones about Bette Davis and her career for a Talking Movies special to mark the 70th anniversary of the original release of All About Eve (Mankiewicz 1950).

-As this All About Eve proved to be a lifeline for Davis after her sudden departure from Warner Bros. at the end of 1949, it is well worth commemorating, especially since its one of the best movies Bette ever made, being both funny and sad, clever, knowing, articulate, perfectly cast and exceptionally well acted and directed.
+As All About Eve proved to be a lifeline for Davis after her sudden departure from Warner Bros. at the end of 1949, it’s well worth commemorating, especially since it’s one of the best movies Bette ever made, being funny and sad, clever, knowing, articulate, perfectly cast and exceptionally well acted and directed.

 Emma and I talked for ages about Bette Davis’ long career over three separate calls that Friday morning.
 So I was intrigued to discover which bits of our conversation would be included in the final 25 minute programme.

 When the programme was aired on Saturday 12th December, I found that two parts of my conversation with Emma had been chosen for the final cut.
 The first was about the way in which Davis’ publicity changed after her appearance as Mildred in Of Human Bondage (Cromwell 1934).
 This was when audiences and critics discovered what an effective actress Davis could be when given half a chance to act on screen, notably during her unseemly and ferocious tirade against the film’s protagonist, played by Leslie Howard with his accustomed understatement.

 In the Bette Davis special, I talk about the way that Warner publicists abandoned their initial attempts to promote Davis as a sexy blonde vamp in 1934 and present her instead as a uniquely gifted actress, capitalising upon her newly-acquired reputation as an original acting talent.